Maia-Everett/lintian.eu/_posts/2024-05-11-warcraft-retrospective-25.md

 Not just that, but there are strange female voices being heard among the trees, laughing and whispering in an [unknown language](https://warcraft.wiki.gg/wiki/Darnassian).

 For now, all seems quiet.
-The orcs are chopping wood, the strange lights aren't displaying any kind of hostility, and you get your quest: to obtain *fifteen thousand lumber*.
+The peons are chopping wood, the strange lights aren't displaying any kind of hostility, and you get your quest: to obtain *fifteen thousand lumber*.

 {% figure [caption:"What could possibly require so much lumber, anyway?"] %}
 ![The Spirits of Ashenvale](/assets/wr/20240506142340_1.jpg)